Fasuh/secret_histories/Secret histories/Rituals/Rite of the Musician's Sacrifice.md

-Through his beatings, the Thunderskin has protected the Ring-Yew.
+Through his beatings, [[The Thunderskin]] has protected the [[Ring-Yew]].
 Through his tempo, he shields others who dance to his rhythm.

 you need to sacrifice the society part of him to get what u want